franciskim/80bots-frontend/readme.md

 `SOCKET_URL` - Base Socket host URL

-`STRIPE_PUBLIC_KEY` - Stripe client public key for the Stripe checkout functionality

-`SENTRY_DSN` - Sentry DSN for tracking and monitoring the errors

 TODOs:
 - Interact with the offline bots using API
 - Connect to the single Socket.io server instead of connecting to the bots separately.